Our partnership with Homes for Scotland.

 In 2017 Nicola Barclay CEO joined a team of volunteers to take part in a Women’s Build in Mumbai, India.

-Inspired by her experience, Nicola has been instrumental in the organisation of a Homes for Scotland trip to Kenya which will take place in April 2019.
+Inspired by her experience, Nicola was instrumental in the organisation of a Homes for Scotland trip to Kenya which took place in April this year.

 Supporting our work